 QUESTION: "When want to shoot indoor in the evening/ night with moody light how many seconds do I need to exposure the color explosion film?
 About 30 seconds?"

 "There are classic exposure meters, smartphone apps even with a light meter available or a good belly feeling - there is no advice, it depends on the light - from a few seconds to many minutes (it does not depend on the seconds, but a flat of 30 seconds is not a good advice)"

 He's right off course that makes sense already decided to go for the autodidactical (normal modus here) approach (specially for the "Almost ARD" project) : a mix with luck, instinct, 299% motivation/passion, & some other ingredients that has no name yet.
 Besides that always to know things for sure is very boring!

-© 2019 Products and brand names (and some product shots above) are trademarks or registered trademarks of their respective companies
+© 2019 Products, brand names and logo’s (and some product shots above) are trademarks or registered trademarks of their respective companies.